puyuan/puyuan.github.io/_posts/2016-01-09-how-to-properly-filter-and-categorize-logs-using-fluentd.md

 {% endhighlight %}

 From above, all logs are kepts but applied different tags.
 That is useful when you have uncategorized logs coming through the pipeline.
 I use this extensively to mark different apache events coming through the pipeline, which can later be parsed.

+## Conclusion
+ Pick grep filter when you are interested only in certain events.
+Use rewrite filter for categorization.